Diego R. Nunez

 - Clandestine burials: In many CDCs the bodies of the victims were buried in military premises or remote locations.
 Perpetrators often destroyed the bodies burning them or sealing them with concrete in barrels.

-Due to the methods of disposal employed it is safe to state that the total number of victims of the regime can’t be determined beyond reasonable doubt.
-But while death flights and clandestine burials have proven to be an excellent method to conceal evidence, the findings made so far in public cemeteries are a clear example of the importance of following ‘paper trails’.
+Due to the methods employed it is safe to state that the total number of victims of the regime can’t be determined beyond reasonable doubt.
+But while death flights and clandestine burials have proven to be an excellent method to conceal evidence, the findings made so fare in public cemeteries are a clear example of the importance of following ‘paper trails’.
 From the very beginning, the EAAF worked with documentation produced by state bureaucracies such as death certificates, autopsies, fingerprints, criminal records, court cases and intelligence files, among other records; in parallel, the collaborations and interviews with survivors and relatives of the desparecidos facilitated more comprehensive reconstructions of the events that permitted the identification of sites of interest for forensic investigations.

 CHILE